 Definitions and Abbreviations The following tables contain scientific terms and measures, some of which may require explanation.
 Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.

-Avg: Regulatory compliance with some MCLs is based on running annual average of monthly samples.

-Maximum Contaminant Level or MCL:

-The highest level of a contaminant that is allowed in drinking water.
+Avg: Regulatory compliance with some MCLs are based on running annual average of monthly samples.
+Maximum Contaminant Level or MCL: The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
 Maximum Contaminant Level Goal or MCLG: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
 Maximum residual disinfectant level or MRDL: The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
 Maximum residual disinfectant level goal or MRDLG: The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

-na: not applicable.

-pCi/L picocuries per liter (a measure of radioactivity)

-ppb: micrograms per liter or parts per billion

-ppm: milligrams per liter or parts per million
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. na: not applicable. pCi/L: picocuries per liter (a measure of radioactivity) ppb: micrograms per liter or parts per billion ppm: milligrams per liter or parts per million

-Treatment Technique or TT: A required process intended to reduce the level of a contaminant in drinking water.

-of